 A Little Latté - eye balm

-Say goodbye to tired, puffy eyes and fine lines.
-Christie, our creator, made this when she was a very tired mom of two and a teacher of elementary school.
-She needed something to take care of her puffy, dark eyes without irritating her sensitive eye area.
+Rich in antioxidants and gentle emollients, Christie, our creator, made this when she was a very tired mom of two and a teacher of elementary school.
+She needed something to soothe and calm the are around her eyes without irritation.
 A best seller for over a decade now!

-Sometimes, during shipping, the balm consistency will change due to extreme cold or heat.
 If your balm shows little “snowflakes” or is somewhat gritty, never fear.
 This is what herbalists call the bloom!
 This proves it’s an entirely organic product without any chemical emulsification.
 Simply warm the product backup using a double boiler or on low on a flat stovetop.
 This will reset the balm.
 Or, use as is.
-The last photo shows the balm after several uses in a cold climate. .25 oz.
+The last photo shows the balm after several uses in a cold climate.

 FAQ